 If your coughing is making your throat sore, look for a medication that contains dextromethorphan.
 Dextromethorphan helps control your brain’s signal to your body that you need to cough.
 This can decrease your coughing symptoms enough to promote healing of a sore throat, but it doesn’t treat the cause of your coughing.

 Some medications that contain dextromethorphan also contain an ingredient called guaifenesin.
-This ingredient thins out mucus and helps your cough to be “productive,” meaning that you’re coughing out thick congestion that could be aggravating your throat and chest.
+This ingredient is an expectorant, which thins out mucus and helps your cough to be “productive,” meaning that you’re coughing out mucus that could be aggravating your throat and chest.

 Your child’s weight, development, age, and symptom severity help to determine the medication and dosage.

-Instead, take an expectorant, such as dextromethorphan, and look for OTC drugs that are manufactured for people with high blood pressure in mind.
+Instead, take an expectorant, such as guaifenesin, and look for OTC drugs that are manufactured for people with high blood pressure in mind.

-Follow dosing instructions carefully and speak with a doctor if you’re unsure about how cold medications might interfere with your blood pressure medication.
+Follow dosing instructions carefully and speak with a doctor if you’re unsure about how cold medications might interfere with your blood pressure treatment.

 Get plenty of rest

-Rest is one of the most important things you can give your body when you’re dealing with a cold.
+Rest is one of the most important things you can give your body when you’re dealing with a cold, as adequate sleep

 Hydrate your body

-Staying hydrated with water, juice, or herbal tea helps thin out mucus, combats congestion, and helps your body fight a cold virus.
+Staying hydrated with water or herbal tea can help thin out mucus, combat congestion, and generally help soothe your symptoms.

 Inhale steam from a shower or bowl of hot water